 Due to its mounting location and height, the ExteNet antenna would not be accessible to the general public, and so no mitigation measures are necessary to comply with the FCC public exposure guidelines.
-To prevent occupational exposures in excess of the FCC guidelines, it is recommended that appropriate RF safety training be provided to all authorized personnel who have access to the antenna, including employees and contractors of the utility companies.
-No access within 8 feet directly in front of the antenna itself, such as might occur during certain maintenance activities, should be allowed while the node is in operation, unless other measures can be demonstrated to ensure that occupational protection requirements are met.
-Posting explanatory signs\ on the pole at or below the antenna, such that the signs would be readily visible from any angle of approach to persons who might need to work within that distance, would be sufficient to meet FCC-adopted guidelines.
+To prevent occupational exposures in excess of the FCC guidelines, it is recommended that appropriate RF safety training be provided to all authorized personnel who have access to the antenna.
+No access within 2 feet directly in front of the antenna itself, such as might occur during certain maintenance activities, should be allowed while the node is in operation, unless other measures can be demonstrated to ensure that occupational protection requirements are met.
+Posting explanatory signs[†] on the pole at or below the antenna, such that the signs would be readily visible from any angle of approach to persons who might need to work within that distance, would be sufficient to meet FCC-adopted guidelines.